devJimmyLam/devJimmyLam/README.md

 - :information_desk_person: About Me:

-  - I am a former IT Security Analyst turned Full Stack Developer who has passion for turning ideas into reality using technology.
-My career pivot came at a time where I wanted an outlet to use technology to positively increase efficiency in our daily lives.
-I have always had a love of dissecting problems and finding solutions, and I quickly found that software programming was the perfect path towards challenging my learning and productive output.
+  -I am a former IT Security Analyst turned Full Stack Developer who has a realization and passion for turning ideas into reality through technology.

+  -My decision to pursue a lifelong career in software development stemmed from my love for dissecting problems and finding solutions to those problems.
+Software programming allows me to develop solutions that impact our daily lives.

-  - Graduating from an accelerated full-stack development course at Coding Dojo, the program equipped me with a proficient knowledge across 3 full-stack of MERN, Python and CSharp (C#) and many more technologies.
-I now have the ability to create end to end applications with a variety of dynamic, interactive projects affirmed my decision to pursue a lifelong career in software development.
+  -I graduated from an accelerated full-stack development course at Coding Dojo, which equipped me with a proficient knowledge across 3 full-stack of MERN, Python and CSharp (C#).
+I now have the ability to create end to end applications with a variety of dynamic and interactive projects.

-  - Now, I am seeking opportunities to continue learning while challenging myself in the development field.
-I am eager to apply my skills and take on projects which will bring value and efficiency into our daily lives.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+  -I am seeking opportunities to learn and challenge myself in the software engineering field.
+My goal is to build products and offer solutions that are user friendly, intuitive and efficient.

 - :earth_africa: How to reach me: